syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/how-to/clear-the-selection.md

 documentation: ug
 ---

+# Clear the selection in SfSegmentedControl

 The SfSegmentedControl provides support to make a null selection.
 By default, it selects the 0th indexed item.
-Now, it provides support to set the `SelectedIndex` as negative value or beyond the collection count for making a no selection.
+Now, it provides a support to clear the selection on segments by setting the `SelectedIndex` value as negative value or beyond the collection count.

 {% tabs %}